Person sitting at a sunlit desk with a notebook and plant, reflecting quietly on self-mastery, personal growth, and aligned change.

 When it comes to creating change in your life or achieving your goals, it won’t be easy.
 You may struggle.
 It’ll likely take longer than you expect.
 It’s almost certain that you’ll have setbacks and short-term failures along the way.
 Especially when it involves creating new habits, developing new skills, or learning new concepts.
 This helps explain why most people fail to achieve their New Year’s resolutions.

-10 Inspirational Quotes About Writing and Living a Creative Life
+10 Motivational Quotes About Writing and Living a Creative Life

 From Writing FAST by Jeff Bollow